mxlang/dotx/README.md

 ### `add`

-Add a file or directory to your dotfiles.
-This command tracks a configuration file or directory in your dotfiles by creating a symlink to its original location.
+Add one or more files or directories to your dotfiles.
+This command tracks configuration files or directories in your dotfiles by creating symlinks to their original locations.

 ```bash
 dotx add <path> [-d, --dir]